pedronaethe/Radiative-Cooling-Table/README.md

 ### 1. Compile parameters_generator.c and run in order to generate four .txt files containing values for $B$, $n_e$, $T_e$ and $H_T$.

-Standard code provides you 32 values for each.
+The standard code provides you with a certain quantity of values for each parameter.
 These are going to be the parameters used to generate the cooling/coulomb tables.
 To compile type in the terminal inside the folder:

 ```$gcc parameters.c -o parameters -lm```